-For the cloister vault we employed a background structure with 441 nodes and 4508 connections (see Fig. 5a-c).
-The optimal reinforcement of such a vault under vertical loading is mainly formed by parallel FRP/FRCM strips with 0.17 mm thickness and 82 mm maximum width near the crown (Fig. 5d-f).
-The above reinforcements are combined with diagonal FRP/FRCM strips with about 140 mm maximum width near the intersections of the four vault segments, under combined vertical and seismic loading (Fig.

-5g-l).
-The compressed truss network include couples of diagonal arches near the corners, parallel-line arches, and diagonal struts over the vault segments (Fig. 5d-l).
+For the cloister vault we employed a background structure with 441 nodes and 4508 connections (see Figs. 5a-c).
+The optimal reinforcement of such a vault under vertical loading is mainly formed by parallel FRP/FRCM strips with 0.17 mm thickness and 82 mm maximum width near the crown (Figs. 5d-f).
+The above reinforcements are integrated with diagonal FRP/FRCM strips with about 140 mm maximum width near the intersections of the four vault segments, under combined vertical and seismic loading (Figs. 5g-l).
+The compressed network include couples of diagonal arches near the corners, parallel-line arches, and diagonal struts over the vault segments (Figs. 5d-l).